google/applied-machine-learning-intensive/v2/00_prerequisites/01_intermediate_python/slides.md

 ![](res/intermediatepython23.png)

 <!--
-Motivation: Show how to incorporate conditionals into list comprehensions
+Motivation: Give them an easy way to get to know the syntax of list comprehensions

 For the class:
-If you want to check something before adding it to the list, you can!
+We can see that it follows the exact formula in the bottom, and can still use our for loop without the variable!
 -->

 ---